 Body language plays a critical part in communication.
-In some circumstances, body gestures are used more often than verbal expressions.
+In some circumstances, body gestures can speak louder than verbal expressions.
 Besides, non-verbal communication is also different among countries, which can cause misunderstandings and troubles if people do not understand the meaning of each gesture in one culture.
-Being a typical Asian country, Vietnam also has several common rules in non-verbal communication as other countries in the same region.
-But, there is a range of special gestures in Vietnamese non-verbal communication that convey different messages from those of other countries.
+Being a typical Asian country, Vietnam also has several standard rules in non-verbal communication as other countries in the same region.
+However, a range of unique gestures in Vietnamese non-verbal communication convey different messages from those of other countries.

 Showing respect to the seniors in Vietnamese Non-verbal Communication

 In Vietnamese society, people at higher ages or high positions in the workplace usually receive respect from younger people and subordinates.
 This is quite different from Western countries.
-To show respect for the seniors, people often avoid direct eye contact with the opposite person.
-Eye contact with a person who is of higher status means rude or deep passion (if the person is of the opposite sex).
-When subordinates and juniors receive or give something to the seniors, objects should be passed with both hands.
+To show respect for seniors, people often avoid direct eye contact with the opposite person.
+Eye contact with a person of higher status means rude or deep passion (if the person is of the opposite sex).
+When subordinates and juniors receive or give something to the seniors, they should do so with both hands.

 Greetings in Vietnamese Non-verbal Communication

 Formally, the Vietnamese greet each other by saying “Xin Chao” accompanied by a handshake.
-This gesture is used between two men, and acceptable between a man and a woman or between elders and their posterity.
-A handshake between two women is rarely used.
-But most often, Vietnamese say hello to another person by waving hands to show their excitement, or by nodding their head slightly and giving a smile.
-Unlike some other cultures where people kiss on others’ cheeks as a substitute for greetings, this action in Vietnam is considered quite intimate and inappropriate.
+This gesture is used between two men, acceptable between a man and a woman, or between elders and their posterity.
+A handshake between two women is rarely used, though it is getting more normalized nowadays.
+But most often, Vietnamese say hello to another person by waving hands to show excitement or by nodding slightly and smiling.
+Unlike some other cultures where people kiss others’ cheeks as a substitute for greetings, this action in Vietnam is considered quite intimate and inappropriate.

 Children may cross their arms and slightly bow to show great respect to their seniors and elders.
-However, crossing arms while talking to other people can be portrayed as arrogance and disrespectful in western countries.
+Younger people would often bow slightly when greeting an older person.

-Children often cross arms to show respect to elders
+Children often cross their arms to show respect to elders

 Read more about Vietnamese Traditional Family Values